Skip to main content

 What is the stamp duty on company incorporation documents in Maharashtra?

-MOA attracts Rs 1,000 and AOA Rs 500 as flat stamp duty rates, regardless of authorised capital.
+MOA attracts Rs 1,000 flat.
+AOA attracts 0.3% of authorised capital, capped at Rs 1 crore (the same cap also applies to later capital increases via Form SH-7).
 Duty is paid through the MCA portal during SPICe+ incorporation.

 Can stamp duty be refunded if a transaction falls through?